-Spanish II – ALMOST FULL
+Spanish II – GROUP 1

 After beginning with a review, Spanish II continues to build upon the concepts learned in Spanish I. Students will continue to explore the cultures of the Spanish-speaking world.
 They will also learn to talk about travel and vacations, communicate their daily routine, express events in the past, shop for clothing, as well as discuss sports and movies.

 Learning Spanish is a skill-based activity much like learning to play a sport or a musical instrument.
 As a result, this course will be very interactive.
 Each class period, students will engage with the instructor and their fellow classmates in games and activities that develop listening, speaking, reading, and writing abilities.
 In order to fully participate, each student must come to class with a headset microphone.

 Each week, homework will be assigned to reinforce the topics covered in class.
 In addition to the textbook activities, practice exercises include online exploration and grammar drills, Quizlet flashcards, videos, audio activities and mini-compositions.
 Assessments include tests, quizzes, and oral evaluations.